necrolin/utility/README.md

-# utility
+# Utility

-A set of utility tools written in Go
+A collection of utility functions.

+## Random